Bob Brown: Documentary film

+The film was screened by Museums Victoria in May 2026, followed by a Q&A with Brown and the filmmakers.
+It is as of September 2026 available for viewing via SBS on Demand in Australia.

 Personal life

 In a newspaper interview in 1976, Brown announced that he had a same-sex partner to highlight discrimination and encourage law reform because homosexual activity in Tasmania remained a crime until 1997.

-As of 2018 Brown lived in Eggs and Bacon Bay, Tasmania, with his long-time partner, Paul Thomas, a farmer and activist whom he met in 1996.
+As of 2018, Brown lived in Eggs and Bacon Bay, Tasmania, with his long-time partner, Paul Thomas, a farmer and activist whom he met in 1996.

 Brown describes himself as a "lapsed Presbyterian".

 In an interview with Richard Fidler on ABC radio, Nigel Brennan, an Australian photojournalist who was kidnapped in Somalia and held hostage for 462 days, revealed Brown had contributed $100,000 of his own money to help pay the ransom for his release.
 It was also revealed that Brown contacted Australian businessman Dick Smith asking that he also contribute funds towards the release of Brennan.
 Brennan, who was released in November 2009, also stated in this interview that Brown had to borrow this money, an assertion also made in various media outlets at the time of Brennan's release.

 Publications

 Brown has published several books including Wild Rivers (1983), Lake Pedder (1986), Tarkine Trails (1994), The Greens (1996) (with Peter Singer), Memo for a Saner World (2004), Valley of the Giants (2004), Tasmania's Recherche Bay (2005), Earth (2009), In Balfour Street (2010), Optimism: Reflections on a Life of Action (2014) and Defiance: Stories from Nature and Its Defenders (2025).

 He has collaborated with, or supported work of Geoff Law.

 In 2004 James Norman published the first authorised biography of Brown, entitled Bob Brown: A Gentle Revolutionary.